erkaobao/math/_activities/gt2024spring.md

 - Amanda Hirschi
   - In recent work with Luya Wang, we showed that there exist counterexamples to one implication of the Donalson 4-6 question, which inquires about a relation between smooth topology of 4-manifolds and the symplectic geometry of the stabilised 6-manifold.
 In this talk I will discuss upcoming work with Wang on the other implication of the question.
 Specifically, I will explain how one can show that the Gromov-Witten (and thus Seiberg-Witten) invariants of two symplectic 4-manifolds agree if their stabilisations are deformation equivalent.

+- Hang Yuan
+  - The Strominger-Yau-Zaslow (SYZ) conjecture proposes a geometric framework that underlies mirror symmetry for Calabi-Yau manifolds.
+However, it has been mysterious to define 'dual' torus fibrations and comprehend singular fibers within this conjecture.
+In my talk, I will begin by providing an overview of integrable systems in both symplectic and non-archimedean contexts and propose a toy model of SYZ conjecture.
+Then, I will explore how to globalize this toy model and establish a mathematically precise statement for the SYZ duality.
+If time allows, I will also present some concrete examples, such as the conifold, and A_n singularities.